 Are J-2 Dependents subject?

 If you are the J-2 dependent of a J-1 Exchange Visitor who is subject to the 212(e) requirement you are also subject to this requirement.
 Please note that J-2 dependents must rely on the J-1 to apply for a waiver of the 212(e) requirement.
-J-2s may not apply for the waiver separately from the J-1.
+J-2 dependents may not apply for the waiver separately from the J-1.

-When should I do if I am not certain if I am subject to 212(e)?
+What should I do if I am not certain if I am subject to 212(e)?